dommywalsh/game_plan/README.md

 <h2>Game Plan</h2>
+Game Plan is a meetup app designed for boardgame enthusiasts.
 Game Plan was our final project at LeWagon coding bootcamp.
-In two weeks we designed, implemented and shipped to production a meet-up app for boardgames.
+In two weeks it was designed, implemented, and shipped to production.

-The main technologies implemented were:

-- Ruby on Rails
-- HTML & CSS
-- Bootstrap
-- PostgresQL
-- Heroku
-- Git & Github
+As a couple of boardgame nerds we wanted to create an app that could bring like-minded individuals over the games they love.
+A user is able to create a meetup, join a meetup, and view a list of meetups.
+Major games included Settlers of Catan, Perudo, Risk, Code Names, and others.
+Each game has its own live leaderboard that is updated at the end of each game after the scores have been submitted.

+<h2>Technologies Used</h2>
+The app is built using Ruby on Rails and JavaScript.
+The front end is styled using Bootstrap and custom CSS.
+The app is deployed on Heroku and uses PostgreSQL as the database.

 <br>